 Pay and Benefits

-- A military commission as a Second Lieutenant (requires college degree and completion
+- A military commission as a Second Lieutenant (requires college degree and completion of AFROTC requirements)

 - Appointment by the President of the United States